 Independent users are completely separate users.
-The root user can create such a user, reset its password, and delete it with all its data, but it does not manage what this user does.
+The root user can create such a user, reset its password, and delete it with all its data, but it does not manage what this user's policies and resources.
+Independent users can:

 - Log-in to CPM

 - Create their own accounts

 - Manage their backup

+- Mange policies and resources of managed users that were assigned to them